Dragendorff's reagent

 Dragendorff's reagent is a color reagent to detect alkaloids in a test sample or as a stain for chromatography plates.
 Alkaloids, if present in the solution of sample, will react with Dragendorff's reagent and produce an orange or orange-red precipitate.
-This reagent was invented by the German pharmacologist, Johann Georg Dragendorff (1836–1898) at the University of Dorpat.
+Dragendorff's reagent does not detect all alkaloids.
+For example, caffeine and other purine alkaloids do not form precipitates with this reagent.
+This reagent was invented by the German pharmacologist, Johann Georg Dragendorff (1836–1898) at the Imperial University of Dorpat.

 Preparation

 Dragendorff's reagent is prepared by mixing a concentrated solution of potassium iodide with a solution of bismuth subnitrate in a diluted acid (acetic acid or tartaric acid, hydrochloric acid or sulfuric acid is rarely being used) as a low pH is mandatory for this reagent.